What Was The Medical Emergency That Caused Amber Heard To Leave The Unite4:Humanity Gala?

 — Amber Heard USA (@AmberHeardNews) April 1, 2017

-Entertainment Tonight report that Amber Heard initially seemed fine at the start of the Unite4:Humanity gala and and was able to pose for photographers as she walked down the red carpet sporting black trousers and a white blouse.
+Entertainment Tonight reported that Amber Heard initially seemed fine at the start of the Unite4:Humanity gala and and was able to pose for photographers as she walked down the red carpet sporting black trousers and a white blouse.
 Amber was next spotted inside the dining room of the Beverly Wilshire Four Seasons Hotel conversing with her sister, Whitney Heard, and other pal Cara Delevingne.
 This is when Amber reportedly suffered a medical emergency and was forced to escape via a side door of the hotel.

 Heard spent a great portion of last year embroiled in a lengthy and very public divorce battle with Johnny Depp in which Amber claimed she was the victim of domestic violence.
 Last August the couple agreed to a settlement and their divorce was finalized in January.